 The extent of upward communication, especially that which is initiated from at the lowest level depends on the organizational culture.
 In an open culture without too many hierarchical levels, am angers are able to create a climate of trust and respect, and implement participative decision, making or empowerment.
 Here, there will be considerable upward communication.
 This is mainly because employees provide the input for managerial decisions.
 In a highly authoritative environment, where downward flow dominates, upward communication still takes place but it is limited to the managerial ranks.
 Suggestion boxes, employee attitude surveys, grievance procedures, superior-subordinate decisions (decisions taken for the subordinate by his superior), review reports, statistical analyses, etc., provide restricted information to top management.

-Check x your · progress Note a.
-Write your answer in the space given below b.
-Compare your answer at the end of the unit i.
-What is the purpose of downward communication? ii.
+- b.
+Compare your answer at the end of the unit - i.
+What is the purpose of downward communication? - ii.
 Why is upward communication important?